Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-airlimp/TASKS.md

 * ONET-SOC code and title: 11-1021.00 - General and Operations Managers
 * 5 most important tasks they carry out (provide the importance score, in Details):

-    - (77) Review financial statements, sales or activity reports, or other performance data to measure productivity or goal achievement or to identify areas needing cost             reduction or program improvement.See more occupations related to this task.
+    - (77) Review financial statements, sales or activity reports, or other performance data to measure productivity or goal achievement or to identify areas needing cost             reduction or program improvement.

-    - (76) Direct and coordinate activities of businesses or departments concerned with the production, pricing, sales, or distribution of products.See more occupations related       to this task.
+    - (76) Direct and coordinate activities of businesses or departments concerned with the production, pricing, sales, or distribution of products.

-    - (75) Direct administrative activities directly related to making products or providing services.See more occupations related to this task.
+    - (75) Direct administrative activities directly related to making products or providing services.

-    - (73) Prepare staff work schedules and assign specific duties.See more occupations related to this task.
+    - (73) Prepare staff work schedules and assign specific duties.

     - (72) Monitor suppliers to ensure that they efficiently and effectively provide needed goods or services within budgetary limits.
 * Is this job routine?
 Your judgment (0-10): 3 - Managers are continously changing their tasks, since they have to manage a lot of different fields in the company, and therefore they need to adapt to each situation.
 Their position does not require following rules or specific instructions.
 * Is this job cognitive?
 Your judgment (0-10): 9 - As mentioned above, their main function is to take decisions and control the company, therefore they have to adapt to problems that may arise and not to specific rules.
 * 5 most important skills they require to possess (provide the importance score, in Details):

-    - (75) Active Listening — Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not         interrupting at inappropriate times.See more occupations related to this skill.
+    - (75) Active Listening — Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not         interrupting at inappropriate times.

-    - (75) Coordination — Adjusting actions in relation to others' actions.See more occupations related to this skill.
+    - (75) Coordination — Adjusting actions in relation to others' actions.

-    - (75) Monitoring — Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.See more occupations           related to this skill.
+    - (75) Monitoring — Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

-    - (75) Social Perceptiveness — Being aware of others' reactions and understanding why they react as they do.See more occupations related to this skill.
+    - (75) Social Perceptiveness — Being aware of others' reactions and understanding why they react as they do.

     - (75) Speaking — Talking to others to convey information effectively.
 * 5 technology skills: